SpruceLoader/Spruce/README.md

 UniLoader is a Minecraft mod loader which fixes issues that other mod loaders have overlooked in the past, and pretty much reinvents the wheel to do so.
+The entire project is written from scratch, aside from borrowing a few small components from existant loaders.

 We take the best aspects of both Fabric and Forge and combine them into one beautifully executed mod loader which fits all your needs, whether you're a user or a developer.
+This means we also include a massive built-in API (no additional mods for this!) to make mods not just more stable, but significantly easier to make.

 UniLoader also contains additional very useful features which other mod loader simply lack, such as optional built-in mods